 Demonstrated knowledge and ability to perform Cardiopulmonary Resuscitation (CPR) procedures appropriate for the area of service.

 Ability to work as a member in an interdisciplinary team.

 Ability to apply decision making and analytical skills.

 Physical ability to carry out the duties of the position.

 Ability to teach and identify patient/resident learning needs.

 Employees of Providence Health Care receive an excellent and comprehensive health benefit package, as per their collective agreement or terms and conditions of employment.

 *Other benefit packages may apply if this is an affiliate posting.

-This Licensed Practical Nurse position will be working at our Overdose Prevention Site at St. Paul’s Hospital.
+This LPN position will be working at the Rapid Access Addiction Clinic (RAAC) inside of St. Paul’s Hospital. …